kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ### Placeholder Pattern Workaround

-Without this KEP, drivers must use a "placeholder pattern":
+Without this KEP, drivers must use a "placeholder pattern" today:

 1. Publish devices with `capacity: 1` initially
 2. Wait for first claim to determine affinity value